 - The Employer reserves the right to request proof of illness at any time if abuse is suspected.

-- Employees are responsible for arranging for his/her own spare driver and notifying the Bus Fleet Supervisor.
+- Employees are responsible for arranging for his/her own spare driver and notifying the Manager of Transportation Services.

 - If no spare driver can be arranged, the driver is responsible for notifying the school Principal and parents/caregivers.